webpack/webpack.js.org/src/content/configuration/dev-server.md

 `boolean`

 Toggle between the dev-server's two different modes.
-By default the application will be served with _inline mode_ enabled.
+By default, the application will be served with _inline mode_ enabled.
 This means that a script will be inserted in your bundle to take care of live reloading, and build messages will appear in the browser console.

 It is also possible to use __iframe mode__, which uses an `<iframe>` under a notification bar with messages about the build.
 To switch to __iframe mode__: